Financial control across generations

 Buying a home

-88% of GenZers and 86% of Millennials had delayed a life milestone due to insufficient finances.
+88 per cent of GenZers and 86 per cent of Millennials had delayed a life milestone due to insufficient finances.

 Percentage delayed each milestone due to insufficient finances

-• Attending or returning to university - Gen Z: 24% Millennials 26%
+- Attending or returning to university - Gen Z: 24 per cent, Millennials: 26 per cent

-While only 48% of Boomers reported delaying milestones due to insufficient funds, 88% of Gen Zers said the same.
-Just over half of our Generation Z respondents reported waiting to live independently and move away from home, compared to roughly 25% of Millennials.
-Meanwhile, nearly half of our Millennial respondents reported having to delay buying their own home due to financial concerns, with more Millennials struggling to afford a home than any previous generation [5].
+While only 48 per cent of Boomers reported delaying milestones due to insufficient funds, 88 per cent of Gen Zers said the same.
+Just over half of our Generation Z respondents reported waiting to live independently and move away from home, compared to roughly 25 per cent of Millennials.
+Meanwhile, nearly half of our Millennial respondents reported having to delay buying their own home due to financial concerns, with more Millennials struggling to afford a home than any previous generation.

 Having and raising children highlights another milestone missed by younger generations, with over a quarter of the Millennials in our study delaying starting a family due to financial insecurity.
-Nearly 3 out of 5 childless Millennials say that they do not have children because raising them is too expensive [6].
-While this concern existed before the pandemic, COVID-19-related uncertainty has only compounded this generation’s reluctance to have children [7].
+Nearly three out of five childless Millennials say that they do not have children because raising them is too expensive.
+While this concern existed before the pandemic, COVID-19-related uncertainty has only compounded this generation’s reluctance to have children.

 That younger generations are experiencing increased financial insecurity and decreased feelings of financial control is clear, but what has led to this dramatic and troubling change?